saltstack/salt/doc/topics/installation/openbsd.rst

 =======

 Salt was added to the OpenBSD ports tree on Aug 10th 2013.
-It has been tested on OpenBSD 5.5 and onwards.
+It has been tested on OpenBSD 5.5 onwards.

 Salt is dependent on the following additional ports.
 These will be installed as dependencies of the ``sysutils/salt`` port: